-Much like the steps, twelve-step fellowships also have traditions.
-Tradition number eleven reads, “Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films.”
+One of the biggest criticisms of the film is that those sharing their stories are breaking their anonymity while living in recovery.
+While they aren’t the first to break anonymity in addiction recovery, it challenges the fellowship principles.
+From the 12-step program used in Alcoholics Anonymous, tradition number eleven reads, “Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films.”

-Does The Anonymous People break the anonymity of those in the film?
-I’m not so sure.
-First, not once does anyone refer to being a member of a specific twelve-step fellowship.
-Rather, they identify as “individuals in long-term recovery from substance abuse disorder.”
+Many believers of this tradition accused the filmmakers of encouraging people to break this tradition and profit from breaking members’ anonymity.
+However, throughout the documentary, not once does anyone refer to being a member of a specific fellowship.
+Instead, they identify as “individuals in long-term recovery from substance abuse disorder.”

-As mentioned above, the organization behind The Anonymous People is Faces & Voices of Recovery.
-They’re a non-profit addiction treatment and reform advocacy group, formed in St. Paul, Minnesota in 2001.
+The organization behind The Anonymous People is Faces & Voices of Recovery.
+They’re a non-profit addiction treatment and reform advocacy group formed in St. Paul, Minnesota, in 2001.

 A little over a decade since their humble beginning, Faces & Voices of Recovery has exploded, both in membership and scope.
 They boast over 25,000 members and have many various offshoots.

-Faces & Voices of Recovery advocates for a drastic change in how the public views addiction, recovery, and addiction treatment.
+Faces & Voices of Recovery advocates for a drastic change in public views of addiction, recovery, and addiction treatment.
 To that end, they’ve lobbied local and state legislatures.
 They’ve hosted countless events.
 They’ve strived, for thirteen years now, to affect positive change for those suffering from addiction.